nim-lang/website/jekyll/_posts/2017-12-28-nim-in-2017-a-short-recap.md

 you to join our community to give us feedback or just to chill out with us, all the information you need to do so is available on our [community](https://nim-lang.org/community.html) page.

+Thank you all for your incredible support so far, and have a happy new year!